-NASA and SpaceX: A Brief Introduction
+NASA vs. SpaceX: A Brief Introduction

-NASA or the National Aeronautics and Space Administration, was created in 1958 under the National Space Act signed by U.S president Dwight D. Eisenhower.
+NASA (short for National Aeronautics and Space Administration) was created in 1958 under the National Space Act signed by U.S President Dwight D. Eisenhower.
 According to the act, NASA’s space exploration would forever be “devoted to peaceful purposes for the benefit of all mankind.”

 What’s in the Future?

 NASA is currently working on multiple high-profile space projects.
-Some significant missions include, NISAR (NASA-ISRO Synthetic Aperture Radar) a joint venture between NASA and ISRO to develop a dual frequency synthetic aperture radar satellite for remote sensing.
-Wide Field Infrared Survey Telescope (WFIRST) and Euclid both entitled to investigate the dark energy.
+Some significant missions include NISAR (NASA-ISRO Synthetic Aperture Radar), a joint venture between NASA and ISRO, to develop a dual-frequency synthetic aperture radar satellite for remote sensing.
+Wide-Field Infrared Survey Telescope (WFIRST) and Euclid, both entitled to investigate the dark energy.

 Back in 2006, NASA announced an ambitious mission to develop a permanent base on the moon’s surface, but was terminated by the former President Barack Obama and directed a generic focus on manned missions to asteroids and Mars, as well as extending support for the ISS.

-The private space exploration entity SpaceX on the other hand has set high targets for the next decade.
+The private space exploration entity SpaceX, on the other hand, has set high targets for the next decade.
 The company vowed to develop a reusable launch system that can be used promptly.

 Until May 2012, SpaceX had operated with total funding of $1 billion in its first ten years of operation.
-This includes many private equities and Musk’s own investment of around $100M.
+This includes many private equities and Musk’s own investment of around $100 million.
 The remainder has come from payments on long-term launch contracts and development contracts.
 The company also enjoyed many federal and state subsidies, including huge loans.

-In 2015, SpaceX raised over $1 billion in funding from Google and Fidelity establishing the company valuation at approximately $12 billion.
-There was a speculation over SpaceX, that it will go public after an IPO in 2012, but it was soon dismissed by Elon Musk.
+In 2015, SpaceX raised over $1 billion in funding from Google and Fidelity, establishing the company valuation at approximately $12 billion.
+There was speculation over SpaceX that it would go public after an IPO in 2012, but it was soon dismissed by Elon Musk.

-Moreover, we should not forget about NASA’s contribution towards Global Climate Change studies, which has caused some recent rift with current U.S government.
+Moreover, we should not forget about NASA’s contribution towards Global Climate Change studies, which has caused some recent rift with the current U.S government.

 In 2010, SpaceX became the first privately owned company to successfully complete a space mission.
 Five years later, in 2015, the company achieved an unprecedented feat after executing a guided landing of an orbital rocket’s first stage on land.
-They repeated this success on ocean platform.
+They repeated this success on the ocean platform.

-The history of NASA’s space missions is a fascinating story, and it’s the reason of much of our understanding of space.
+The history of NASA’s space missions is a fascinating story, and it’s the reason for much of our understanding of space.
 There is no doubt that without this veteran organization, we would have a primitive knowledge of our surroundings.

 Many think that NASA should continue exploring the deep space, while manned landing and space tourism should be done by SpaceX.
 What is your take?
 What do you think should be ideal for them?